AlgoMaster Logo

 Design Principles

-Can you use good design principles like the SOLID principle to build systems that are robust, flexible, and easy to change?
+Interviewers want to know if you can use good design principles like the SOLID principle to build systems that are robust, flexible, and easy to change.

 Design Patterns